open/close all folders

 - God Is Dead: Or more accurately, this particular god is, physically, dead.
 Waidwen's, and by extension Eothas', death by the Godhammer is what ended the Saint's War.
 To say that the death of a god has shaken people is putting it lightly.

-- Light Is Not Good: After the Saint's War, Dyrwoodans certainly hold this view of him.
+- After the Saint's War, Dyrwoodans certainly hold this view of him.
 Though it's left rather ambiguous if Waidwen's invasion of Dyrwood was actually Eothas' will or not.
 Some lore (and Durance grudgingly) suggests that Eothas actually rebelled to stop Woedica's ploy directly.

 - Messianic Archetype: Being the earthly embodiment of a god particularly known for his forgiveness who walked among the poor and fed the starving?
 Yeah, probably not a coincidence.